lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 `addMarkers` function.
-The user needs to create a named vector of marker localisation, or a create a csv file with two columns (one for the protein names, one for the corresponding sub-cellular marker annotation) and pass the vector or filename respectively to the function.
+The user needs to create a named vector of marker localisation, or a create a csv file with two columns (one for the protein names, one for the corresponding sub-cellular marker annotation) and pass the vector or file name respectively to the function.
 As previously mentioned, the protein names of these markers must match some (but not necessarily all) of the `MSnSet`’s feature names.
 See `?addMarkers` for more details.